learnitmyway/countries/README.md

 - add a backend and store countries
   - where should the backend live?
-    - yes: create frontend and backend folders with shared tsconfig, eslintrc, package.json
+    - no: create frontend and backend folders with shared configs, package.json
       - con: change file paths
+      - how to handle npm scripts?
-    - maybe: create frontend and backend folders and duplicate tsconfig, eslintrc, but share package.json
+    - no: create frontend and backend folders with own configs but share package.json
       - con: change file paths
-      - con: duplicate configs
+      - con: no shared configs
       - pro: might be less effort than sharing
+      - how to handle npm scripts?
-    - Maybe: create frontend and backend folders with shared tsconfig, eslintrc, but unique package.json (npm workspaces?)
+    - yes: create frontend and backend folders with own configs and package.json
       - con: change file paths
+      - con: no shared configs
+    - maybe: create frontend and backend folders with shared configs, but unique package.json (npm workspaces?)
+      - con: change file paths
       - pro: potentially the best solution
-      - con: potentiallymost effort
+      - con: potentially most effort
-    - No: only create backend folder at root and duplicate tsconfig, eslintrc, but share all of package.json
+    - no: only create backend folder at root with shared configs, but share package.json
       - pro: no change of file paths
       - con: duplicate configs
       - con: confusing
       - how would I differentiate between configs?
         - maybe I could exclude `backend`?
-    - No: create server folder within src like t3-app
+    - no: create server folder within src like t3-app
       - pro: no change of file paths
       - con: duplicate configs
       - con: doesn't make sense
         - I think the difference is that NextJS is serving the BE and FE
       - how would I differentiate between configs?
         - maybe I could exclude `src/server`?
-    - Maybe: separate repo
+    - maybe: separate repo
       - pro: most familiar
       - pro: no commit-message prefix needed
       - con: nothing is shared